-- Person or company name: the name needs to match with the name of the account holder.
-It needs to be the exact same or the wire can be rejected.
+- Person or company name: the name needs to match the account holder's name.
+It needs to be the same or the wire can be rejected.

 - Routing number: use only the one for domestic wires.
-ACH routing numbers are invalid since these transfers are not supported at the moment.
+ACH routing numbers are invalid since these transfers are not currently supported.
 If you have doubts, contact your bank to check which is the routing number for domestic wires.

 - Address: make sure to enter the address of the account holder, not the bank address.

-In case you make a mistake, you can always delete the account and authorize it again.
+In case you make a mistake, you can always delete the account and register it again.

 Currently, it is not possible to edit the account details.
-So, in case you enter some incorrect information, you can delete the account and authorize it again.
+So, in case you enter some incorrect information, you can delete the account and register it again.